jbellsey/redux-model-utils/README.md

     return state;
 }

-// run the model object through a custom tool, which massages it into shape module.exports = reduxUtils.modelBuilder({
+// run the model object through a custom tool ("modelBuilder"), which whips it into shape module.exports = reduxUtils.modelBuilder({

     name: 'geo',